 The financial aid administrator takes the cost of attendance for the college and subtracts the amount you and your family are expected to pay toward that cost.
 If there's anything left over, students are considered to have financial need.
-For a complete list of budget components and cost of attendance figures, visit the MCCC website.
+For a complete list of budget components and cost of attendance figures, please see www.monroeccc.edu/cost-of-attendance.